paul-j-lucas/ad/test/tests/README.md

 Test File Format
 ================

-Test files must be a single line in the following format:
+Test files (ending in `.test`) must be a single line in the following format:

 *command* `|` *options* `|` *input* `|` *exit*